Moving with Children

 Make a book about the house you’re leaving.
 Give your child a camera or a smartphone and have him take pictures of your house, his friends, school, favorite neighborhood spots; let him choose the shots.
 When you put the book together the last picture should be his new home.
 After everything is out, say goodbye to the home.

 Get excited about the NEW home.
-If possible, take your kids on an advance tour of your new house and point out sites that will matter: the playground, library, and ice-cream shop.
+If possible, take your kids on an advance tour of your new house neighborhood and point out sites that will matter: the playground, library, and ice-cream shop.
 Doing so will help take some of the mystery and apprehension out of the move so kids will wonder (and worry) less.
+Is the new home bigger giving everyone more space or smaller so you can all be more cozy and live simpler?
+Closer to friends or school?
+Talk about as many positives as you can.

 Allow Their Angst